 Students should select a major field of concentration before the end of their fourth semester, but this decision may be made earlier. back to top

-Declaration of Major forms are available in the Registrar's Office, Holmes 110.
-Students will need to get the signature of their advisor and the new Department Chair/Director, and return the form to the Office of the Registrar. back to top
+Declaration of major forms are available in the Registrar's Office (Holmes Hall 110).
+Students will need to get the signature of their the new Department Chair/Director, as well as their new advisor, and return the form to the Registrar's Office. back to top

 At IWU there is no difference between degree requirements for a B.S. or B.A. degree.
 Both degree programs provide for the acquisition of written and oral communication skills, creative thinking, abilities in the critical analysis of texts, the understanding of cultures, and a working knowledge of social, political, and historical contexts.
 The B.A. degree is typically pursued by those students whose academic emphasis in their major area of study is directed toward the humanities, arts, and selected areas of the social sciences disciplines. the B.S. degree is typically pursued by those students whose academic emphasis in their major area of study is directed toward the natural sciences, mathematics, statistics, or a technological field.
 Talk with your advisor about which degree is best for you. back to top